Anusha2312/SunflowerApp/README.md

  Reports:

- .html report is generated which contains the precise information on the execution and the time taken for execution.
+ .html report is generated using ExtentReporterNG which contains the precise information on the execution and the time taken for execution.

  Screenshots: